 With any legal issue, it is a mistake not to consider your legal fees and expenses.
-There are other costs associated with legal matters – especially high conflict court-based matters.
+There are other costs associated with legal matters – especially high conflict, court-based cases.
 Stress, anxiety, and the impact on your time are all real things for you to consider.
 Chances are you have not been involved in litigation before.
 I like to compare going through a Massachusetts divorce or other matter to getting a root canal.
 It is not a particularly enjoyable experience, and you want it done right by an experienced professional – but you do not want to pay more than you should.

 Hourly Billing vs. Fixed, Up-front Pricing

 At Next Phase Legal LLC, we don't think your legal fees should be shrouded in mystery or based upon a spinning dial.
 Hourly billing, the mainstay of the legal profession, brings with it a host of negatives for you.
 For one thing, the lack of certainty is problematic.
 Hourly billing can cause misunderstandings, and even cause some resentment between lawyers and their clients.
 For example, are you looking forward to paying for a minimum of 12 minutes (current industry standard) for every email and telephone call?
 If your attorney or mediator has an hourly rate of $350.00, then that is $70.00.

 Do you want to work with a professional to help you solve your problems, or do you want to purchase little snippets of time?

 Hourly billing rewards inefficient attorneys and mediators.
 Just think about it, the more time that gets billed to you, the more you pay and the more money the attorney or mediator makes.
 Many law firms have billable hour requirements that the lawyers must hit in order to receive bonuses or other levels of compensation.

 As your retainer funds dissipate, you will be required to replenish them, and the pattern continues.
 You may feel as though there is no end in sight.